AdobeDocs/experience-manager-65.en/help/sites-administering/bulk-editor.md

 >
 >You can also import content into the repository, but by default this is disabled for the Bulk Editor as available in the **Tools** console.

-This section describes how to work with the bulk editor in the **Tools** console.
-Typically, administrators use the bulk editor to search and edit multiple items.
+This section describes how to work with the Bulk Editor in the **Tools** console.
+Typically, administrators use the Bulk Editor to search and edit multiple items.
 This is done by populating the table using a GQL query and then by selecting the content items to work on.
-Authors generally use the bulk editor as part of a customized bulk editor application accessible through the [product listing](/help/sites-authoring/default-components.md#productlist) component.
+Authors generally use the Bulk Editor as part of a customized Bulk Editor application accessible through the [product listing](/help/sites-authoring/default-components.md#productlist) component.

 >[!CAUTION]
 >